-To create a native mobile app that would help mature students build an online community with their peers during their first year of university
+Created a native mobile app that helps first year students build an online community with their peers to create meaningful relationships in a fully-remote world.

 Hillary carter, Elizabeth Desouza, Patrick Wong